 - Accepted candidates are invited to the current cohort graduation/celebration event.

-- Opening Retreat is held in mid September.
-Program days typically start at 8am and end at 5pm.
+- Opening Retreat is held in mid-September.
+Program days typically start at 8 am and end at 3 pm.
 Schedule details will be available by June.

 - Program days are held every third Thursday of the month.
-(Subject to change due to holidays and host facility scheduling.
-Project days are not included.)
+(Subject to change due to holidays and host facility scheduling.)
+Several afternoon project planning sessions are also required.

 - Program calendar starts in September and ends in June.